“Soil Your Undies” Kick-off!

 The more your undies break down while buried in the soil, the more active the biological community in your soil is!

 During OLWC’s Soil Your Undies campaign, we encourage participants to engage with their community online via Facebook and Instagram to learn more about soil health.
-We will be sharing fun soil facts, quizzes (some with sticker prizes!), and before and after photos of the “soiled” undies!

 It’s Time to Bury Those Undies!